Top 10 Benefits of 3D Laser Scanning

 6. Conservation and Restoration

 3D laser scanning provides a discreet way to document old buildings and structures.
-With this technology, cultural heritage places can be accurately recreated digitally, supporting restoration initiatives, historical research, HABS/AHER documentation, and preservation activities.
+With 3D laser scanning technology, cultural heritage places can be accurately recreated digitally, supporting restoration initiatives, historical research, HABS/AHER documentation, and preservation activities.
 The comprehensive information gathered may be an invaluable asset preserved for posterity.

 7. Remote Collaboration and Communication